Access the officiel Forum website

 Overview

-In 2021, Transplant Québec and the Canadian Donation and Transplantation Research Program co-hosted The International Donation and Transplantation Legislative and Policy Forum (the Forum).
-The Forum assembled 57 international experts in donation and transplantation, including patient, family, and donor partners, to provide guidance on the structure of an ideal organ and tissue donation and transplantation (OTDT) system.
+Transplant Québec and the Canadian Donation and Transplantation Research Program co-hosted The International Donation and Transplantation Legislative and Policy Forum (the Forum).
+The Forum assembled 61 international experts in donation and transplantation, including patient, family, and donor partners, to provide guidance on the structure of an ideal organ and tissue donation and transplantation (OTDT) system.
+The Forum developed 94 evidence informed expert consensus recommendations with the objective of improving organ and tissue donation and transplantation laws and policy.

-Seven chapter working groups were responsible for generating the topics that merit recommendations, gathering and summarizing relevant evidence related to these topics, and creating recommendations.
+Seven working groups – called “Domain” – were responsible for generating the topics that merit recommendations, gathering and summarizing relevant evidence related to these topics, and creating recommendations.
 The recommendations link evidence and ethical concepts to legislative and policy reform and are applicable to jurisdictions developing or reforming their OTDT system.
-See the details of each chapter below.
+See the details of each Domain below.

 Lead: Dr. Dale Gardiner, NHS Blood and Transplant, London, United Kingdom